Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/opencensus-python-request.md

             'TRACE': {
                 'SAMPLER': 'opencensus.trace.samplers.ProbabilitySampler(rate=1.0)',
                 'EXPORTER': '''opencensus.ext.azure.trace_exporter.AzureExporter(
-                    service_name='foobar',
+                    connection_string="InstrumentationKey=<your-ikey-here>",
                 )''',
-                'BLACKLIST_PATHS': 'https://example.com',  <--- This site will not be traced if a request is sent to it.
+                'BLACKLIST_PATHS': ['https://example.com'],  <--- These sites will not be traced if a request is sent to it.
             }
         }
     }